Introduction to Postgres Change Password

 CREATEUSER: This property can be specified to allow the user to create new users.

-ENCRYPTED: This property determines whether the password stored in the pg_catalog’s pg_shadow table is stored in the form of an MD5 encrypted format.
+ENCRYPTED: The “ENCRYPTED” property determines whether the password stored in the pg_catalog’s pg_shadow table is stored in the form of an MD5 encrypted format.

 UNENCRYPTED: The password is not stored in encrypted format in pg_catalog.
-If neither ENCRYPTED or UNENCRYPTED property is specified and neither this is done while user creation then the default password storing mechanism is decided based on password_encryption configuration variable.
+If neither ENCRYPTED or UNENCRYPTED property is specified and neither this is done while user creation, then the default password storing mechanism is decided based on the password_encryption configuration variable.

 PASSWORD: The new password is the string that you want to set as the password for the user.
-If this field is not specified and the user doesn’t have any previously set password to it then no authentication will be done for the user and the user can log in to the system without mentioning the password.
-But in case if you switch to a password authentication system then the user won’t be able to log in.
+If the password field is not specified and the user has no previously set password, the user will be able to log in to the system without providing a password, as no authentication will be required.
+But in case if you switch to a password authentication system, then the user won’t be able to log in.

 Examples to Implement Postgres Change Password